 Some people may suggest you to try installing the K-Lite Codec Pack to fix MKV import failure.
 However, we don't recommend this because this has been known to cause issues with the VEGAS Pro, such as crashes, slowdowns and other issues.

-Here we'll introduce 2 simple and workable ways for you.
+Here we'll introduce 2 simple and workable ways for you to fix MKV file import failure in Vegas Pro.

 Method 1.
 Rename File Extension